Skip to main content

 • Climate, racial and social justice responsibility: Understand and put climate, racial and social justice at the heart of your work and contribute to socially responsible creative challenges.

-• Public events: Take part in producing, promoting and delivering public events as a way of showing work at the end of projects.
+• Public events: Take part in producing, promoting and delivering public events as a way of showing work to/for audiences.

-• Multidisciplinary staff: Our course tutors come from a range of different disciplines, including artists, designers and filmmakers.
+• Multidisciplinary staff: Our course tutors and technicians come from a range of different disciplinary backgrounds, including art, design, writing, publishing and moving image.

-• Access to Camberwell's shared workshops: These include printmaking, photography, film, moving image, digital, plastic, ceramics, wood and metalwork.
-View the Camberwell facilities
+• Access to Camberwell's shared technical workshops: Letterpress, printmaking, photography, ceramics, 3D and metalwork.
+View the Camberwell facilities.

 Industry experience and opportunities

-You’ll be taught by designers, photographers, artists, and academics, who are complemented by a wide range of industry professionals who visit the course to lecture and teach.
+You’ll be taught by design practitioners and academics, complemented by a wide range of industry professionals who visit the course to lecture and teach.
 This gives you the opportunity to build your own network of creative practitioners.
+You’ll have opportunities to work on live briefs during your studies and find placements through our professional and alumni network.
+We collaborate with London-based museums, design companies and community groups to test ideas, and to support social and cultural projects.

 Mode of study